Updated: Feb 1, 2019

 We operate on a strict ‘need to know’ basis for all data that we work with, and that is particularly true for any personal data. internally we allow access to employees and contractors working for Spigot Design to provide design or development services.

 We also work with a number of third parties to provide the best service possible for our customers.
-We ensure that each of the companies we work with meet rigid privacy standards and allow us to control the data held within each of their systems.
+We ensure that each of the companies we work with meets rigid privacy standards and allows us to control the data held within each of their systems.
 Below is a list of third parties we work with and their associated privacy policies.

 We do not share any of this information without your consent.
 If for some reason you prefer not to have us share this information, it may hinder the service we’re able to provide, but we’ll honor your request.